Human-Guided Harm Recovery for Computer Use Agents: Human Preferences for Harm Recovery

 \textbf{Attribute Importance.} To address which attributes of a plan matter most, we estimated the probability that a plan would be chosen using logistic regression of the form $\Pr(\text{Chosen}=1 \mid \mathbf{x}) = (1 + \exp\!\big(-(\beta_0 + \mathbf{x}^\top \boldsymbol{\beta})\big))^{-1}$, where $\mathbf{x}$ is the vector of attribute scores and $\boldsymbol{\beta}$ are the corresponding coefficients.
 Each coefficient $\beta_i$ represents the change in the log-odds of a plan being selected for a one-unit increase in the associated attribute, holding all other attributes constant.
 Positive coefficients indicate that higher scores on the attribute increase the likelihood of selection, while negative coefficients indicate the opposite.
 The relative magnitudes of the coefficients provide a measure of the comparative importance of each attribute in influencing choice.
-As shown in Table~\ref{tab:full-attributes}, human evaluators consistently prioritized \emph{speed} and \emph{focus} when selecting harm-mitigation plans, with both attributes showing significant positive effects on choice.
-In contrast, \emph{comprehensiveness} was negatively associated with plan preference, suggesting that more thorough responses were perceived as less desirable, potentially due to complexity or slower execution.
-Other factors, including success likelihood, long-term resolution, side harms, communication, and autonomy, did not exert significant or consistent influence.
+Complete results and analysis for this study can be found in Appendix Section \ref{appendix:expandedresults}.
 Overall, these findings indicate that, for addressing harm, decision-makers favor pragmatic strategies that are fast and tightly targeted, even at the expense of thoroughness or longer-term considerations.

 \textbf{Moderation.} We ask: how does the weight placed on plan attributes—speed, comprehensiveness, autonomy—change depending on scenario features?
 To test this, we trained a 10-topic Latent Dirichlet Allocation model on scenario texts, then fit a logistic regression for each attribute: $\text{logit}\, P(\text{choose A}) = \beta_0 + \beta_{\text{attr}} (\Delta \text{Attribute}) + \sum_{i=1}^{10} \beta_{t_i} t_i + \sum_{i=1}^{10} \gamma_i (t_i \times \Delta \text{Attribute})$ where $\Delta \text{Attribute} = \text{rating}_A - \text{rating}_B$ is the attribute difference and $t_i$ the weight of topic $i$.
 The $\gamma_i$ terms test moderation: a positive value means the attribute’s influence strengthens with topic $i$, a negative value means it weakens.
 Equivalently, $\tfrac{\partial}{\partial (\Delta \text{Attribute})}\,\text{logit}\,P(\text{choose A}) = \beta_{\text{attr}} + \sum_{i=1}^{10} \gamma_i t_i$.
 We assessed reliability with 200 bootstrap resamples per attribute, using the coefficient distributions to form 95\% confidence intervals.
 This allowed us to identify which contextual factors reliably increased or decreased the weight of specific attributes in decision-making.
 With the strongest moderation effects reported in Table~\ref{tab:moderation}, contexts involving high technical complexity or infrastructure (e.g., AI platforms, public data reporting, cloud energy systems) amplified the importance of focus and likelihood of success.
 Contexts involving sensitive users (e.g., mental health, access provisioning) heightened the salience of autonomy and communication.
 Urgency-related settings (e.g., urban routing) brought speed to the forefront, although in fast-moving social media contexts communication was comparatively less important.
 By contrast, comprehensiveness and side harms showed no reliable moderation, suggesting their influence on plan choice was relatively stable across contexts.